satra/NiPyPe-Paper/nipype_paper.rst

-It is important to note that unlike MapNode, which creates copies of the underlying interface for every element of an input of type list, iterables operate on the subgraph of a node and creates copies of not only the node but also all the nodes dependent on it (see Figure iterables\_vs\_mapnode).
+It is important to note that unlike MapNode, which creates copies of the underlying interface for every element of an input of type list, iterables operate on the subgraph of a node and creates copies of not only the node but also all the nodes dependent on it (see Figure 4).

-|image0|Figure iterables\_vs\_mapnode.
-Branching the dependency tree
+|image0|Figure 4.
+Branching the dependency tree using iterables and
-using iterables and MapNodes.
+MapNodes.
 If we take the processing pipeline A and set iterables parameter of DataGrabber to list of two subjects NiPyPe will effectivelly execute graph B. Identical processing will be applied to every subject from the list.
 Iterables can be used in one graph on many levels - for example setting iterables on Smooth FWHM to a list of 4 and 8 mm will result in graph C. MapNode also branches the execution tree but in contrast to iterables it merges it straight away effectively performing a MapReduce operation (D).

 Parallel Distribution and Execution Plug-ins